Try these 13 easy Christmas budgeting tips to save money and avoid overspending. You don’t have to go into debt to have a magical holiday!

-If you really want to do Christmas on a budget, you have to make your money go as far as it can go, which means buying gifts on sale and using coupons and promo codes.
+It may be more difficult this year with several supply chain shortages, but if you really want to do Christmas on a budget, you have to make your money go as far as it can, which means buying gifts on sale and using coupons and promo codes for the best deals.

-Which usually means waiting to buy gifts until the Black Friday Sales start.
-If you start buying gifts in the summer, you may be done early, but you may also spend more than if you would have waited.
+This usually means waiting to do Christmas shopping until Black Friday Sales start.
+If you start buying gifts in the summer, you may be done early, but you may also spend more than if you’d waited.

-Some stores are even doing price matching through the holiday season, so you can grab those gifts now if they are on sale, and get the price match later if they drop even lower.
+- Try to shop at stores that offer price matching through the holiday season.
+You can grab those gifts now if they are on sale, and get the price match later if they drop even lower.

 What’s better than saving money on your Christmas gifts?

 Getting those Christmas gifts with money that’s not yours!